ninxsoft/LowProfile/README.md

 - 3.0.1

-  - Fixed a bug that asumed no User Configuration Profiles were installed (thanks [dhcav](https://github.com/dhcav) for discovering this!)
+  - Fixed a bug that assumed no User Configuration Profiles were installed (thanks [dhcav](https://github.com/dhcav) for discovering this!)

 - 3.0